What is GDPR Compliance + Checklist Your Company Needs to Follow

 The EU can level fines against companies that don’t achieve compliance.
 Since the legislation is quite broad right now, it’s important to be conservative with your use and storage of data.

-How can Hello Bar make GDPR compliance simpler for you?
+How Can Hello Bar Make GDPR Compliance Simpler for You?

 We’ve created a helpful tutorial on how to enable GDPR through your Hello Bar account.

 Hello Bar allows you to include any necessary information before you collect email addresses, names, and other data.
-For instance, if you plan to use the information provided for both marketing and data sharing, you need separate opt-ins for each consumer.
+For instance, if you plan to use the information provided for both marketing strategies and data sharing, you need separate opt-ins for each consumer.

 GDPR Compliance Checklist